 Endlos Endlos (Endless Endless)

-Trans Europa/e Express is an absolute classic, and far more 'progressive' than you might expect, with the nine-minute opener Europa Endlos and the title track suite, occupying most of side two.
-Incidentally, the German version lists eight tracks, while there are only seven on the English; Metal On Metal comprises both Metall Auf Metall and Abzug, which is essentially a reprise of the title track.
-There's a shedload of humour to be found within the grooves, especially on Schaufensterpuppen, which when heard in English is utterly deadpan, though not quite as much as The Model from the following year's Die Mensch Machine (The Man Machine) (****½).
-The band had been making heavy use of the Orchestron, a 'pro' version of Mattel's Optigan, since Autobahn, and most of the strings and choir here are from that, but the various parts of Trans Europa Express feature a reiterating Mellotron string melody, sounding noticeably different from the rising Orchestron string line.
+Trans Europa/Europe Express is an absolute classic, far more 'progressive' than you might expect, particularly nine-minute opener Europa Endlos and the title track suite, occupying most of side two.
+Incidentally, the German version lists eight tracks, while there are only seven on the English; Metal On Metal comprises both Metall Auf Metall and Abzug, essentially a reprise of the title track.
+There's a shedload of humour to be found within the grooves, especially on Schaufensterpuppen, which, when heard in English, is utterly deadpan, though not quite as much as The Model from the following year's Die Mensch Machine (The Man Machine) (****½).
+The band had been making heavy use of the Orchestron, a 'pro' version of Mattel's Optigan, since Autobahn and most of the strings and choir here are from that, but the various parts of Trans Europa Express feature a reiterating Mellotron string melody, sounding noticeably different from the rising Orchestron string line.

 So; a classic, helping to unleash a new, ultra-modern sound into the world, for better or worse.
-Highly amusingly, early-'80s New York rap star Afrika Bambaataa, who remixed Trans Europe Express, initially refused to believe they weren't black; I mean, how much more whiter-than-white Teutonic do you want, for God's sake?
-Anyway, you need to own this album, whatever your listening preferences.
-Apart from the albums mentioned above, I'd also recommend Radio-Aktivitat (Radio-Activity) (****½) and Computer Welt (Computer World) (****).
+Highly amusingly, early-'80s New York rap star Afrika Bambaataa, who remixed Trans Europe Express, initially refused to believe they weren't black; I mean, how much more whiter-than-white Teutonic do you want, FFS?

 The Guilt Trip (1993, 127.34) ***/T½